 Kwasi has consistently supported local enterprise and regularly calls for business-friendly reforms in Parliament.
 To find the local entrepreneurs of tomorrow, he launched the Spelthorne Business Plan Competition in 2013.
-The competition has successfully run for the past three years and will be held again in 2017.
+The competition has successfully run for the past four years and will be held again in 2018.
 Kwasi has been a leading voice in the campaign to increase Heathrow’s capacity and he will continue to ensure that it remains one of the world’s top airports.

 Kwasi has a keen interest in Middle Eastern affairs and is Vice-Chairman of the Conservative Middle East Council.
 He has travelled widely throughout the Middle East and Gulf region and has contributed to a number of publications on the topic.
 In Parliament, Kwasi has led Westminster Hall debates on the UK’s engagement with Libya and Egypt.

-Kwasi holds a doctorate in British history from the University of Cambridge and has authored several books including Ghosts of Empire, War and Gold and Thatcher’s trial.
+Kwasi holds a doctorate in British history from the University of Cambridge and has authored several books including: Ghosts of Empire, War and Gold and Thatcher’s trial.